pramnora/Linux/README.md

 > /snap/bin/tmux
 ...to install a new TMux session:
 > tmux
- ...to detach from the TMux session:
+ ...to 'detach' from the current TMux session:
 > [CTRL]+[B], then, [D]
-...to attach to a Tmux session:
+...to 'attach' to the current Tmux session:
 > tmux attach
+...to start up a new Tmux session...
+> tmux